stablestud/adsorber/README.md

 Operations:
   install - setup necessary things needed for adsorber
-              e.g., create backup file of hosts file, create a list with host sources to fetch from update  - update hosts file with newest ad servers revert  - revert hosts file to its original state (it does not remove the schedule, so this should be used temporary)
+              e.g., create backup file of hosts file, create scheduler which updates the host file once a week. update  - update hosts file with newest ad servers revert  - revert hosts file to its original state (it does not remove the schedule, so this should be used temporary)